mattermost/docs/source/archive/sso-saml-adfs.md

 ## Configure SAML for Mattermost

-30 - Start Mattermost server and log in to Mattermost as a System Administrator.
+30 - Start Mattermost server and sign into Mattermost as a System Administrator.
 Go to **System Console > Authentication > SAML**.
   - `SAML SSO URL`: **SAML 2.0/W-Federation URL** ADFS Endpoint you noted in step 1.
   - `Identity Provider Issuer URL`: `Relying party trust identifier` from ADFS you specified in step 11.
   - `Identity Provider Public Certificate`: X.509 Public Certificate you downloaded in step 29.